Fernando Álvarez de Toledo, 3rd Duke of Alba: Later years and death

 Alba died in Lisbon on 11 December 1582, at the age of seventy-five; he was given the last rites by the famous Luis de Granada.

 His remains were transferred to Alba de Tormes, where he was buried in the convent of San Leonardo.
 In 1619 they were transferred to the Convento de San Esteban, Salamanca.
 In 1983 a mausoleum was erected over his grave, funded by the Provincial Deputation of Salamanca.

-Ache War reference
+Aceh War reference

-In 1904 there was in the Dutch press and House of Representatives an intensive debate on the conduct of Gotfried Coenraad Ernst van Daalen, a Dutch commander who during the then current Aceh War was charged with the killing of numerous civilians, including women and children, during the conquest of Aceh in northern Sumatra.
+In 1904 an intensive debate took place in the Dutch press and House of Representatives on the conduct of Gotfried Coenraad Ernst van Daalen, a Dutch commander who during the then current Aceh War was charged with the killing of numerous civilians, including women and children, during the conquest of Aceh in northern Sumatra.
 Some of van Daalen's detractors compared his conduct with the atrocities committed by the Duke of Alba, still well remembered in Dutch historical memory.